Skip to content

 Ray Tracer Driver

-• Projections: Column density maps, temperature-weighted projections
+• Projections: column density maps, temperature-weighted projections

 • Volume rendering: 3D visualization with transfer functions